egel-lang/egel-slides/2024-semantics/slides.md

 # The Egel language

-Egel is an untyped concurrent functional scripting language based on eager combinator rewriting
+An untyped concurrent functional scripting language based on eager combinator rewriting

 Primarily about exploring and exploiting a trivialized operational model